EPA Launches Probe Into $20 Billion Climate Fund, Citing ‘Reckless’ Mismanagement

-The U.S. Environmental Protection Agency (EPA) has thrust its $20 billion Greenhouse Gas Reduction Fund (GGRF) into the spotlight, with Acting Deputy Administrator W.C.
-McIntosh formally requesting an Inspector General investigation into allegations of financial mismanagement, conflicts of interest, and oversight failures under the Biden administration.
+The U.S. Environmental Protection Agency (EPA) has formally referred the Greenhouse Gas Reduction Fund (GGRF) to the agency’s Acting Inspector General (IG) for investigation, citing serious concerns over financial mismanagement, conflicts of interest, and oversight failures allegedly occurring under the previous administration.

 READ: 21 GOP States Demand DHS Overhaul Voter Checks To Stop Non-Citizen Voting